Nicolas-Paiva/my-swe-diary/README.md

 As for other subjects, I am learning some "Computer Systems" which is related to the architecture of computers and how they work.

 Linear Algebra is also another subject I am currently studying.
-Learning matrices for now.
+Learning matrices for now